How does health research go on to inform health practice and policy?

 What you’ll study

-Our Evidence-Based Health course is designed to give you a solid foundation in the understanding and application of evidence-based health at an individual and population level.
+This Evidence-Based Health course is designed to give you a solid foundation in the understanding and application of evidence-based health at an individual and population level.

-It focuses on the use of systematic reviews to synthesise evidence.
 You’ll also explore how evidence is used to inform health practice and policy.

 You’ll learn how to: